 Black Forest, Colorado is a bit of an anomaly in the Pikes Peak region.
-In a place where the Great Plains greet the rugged Rocky Mountains, there suddenly appears a large gathering of Ponderosa Pines so closely grouped together that it is reminiscent of a giant raft of ants floating on water.
+In a place where the Great Plains greet the rugged Rocky Mountains, a large gathering of Ponderosa Pines emerges so closely grouped together that it is reminiscent of a giant raft of ants floating on water.
 In like manner, the Black Forest of Colorado is 200,000 square miles of tightly clustered trees among a sea of rolling hills and prairie grasses.

 Colorado Springs and Black Forest seamlessly merge north and east of Woodmen Rd, Powers Blvd., and Hwy 83.
 Its borders run from HWY 83 TO EASTONVILLE RD ON THE EAST, THEN COUNTY LINE ROAD ON THE NORTH END DOWN TO NEAR WOODMEN RD TO THE SOUTH.